mangled/MangledMud/readme.md

 There are a number of possible enhancements:

 * Refactoring the database from in-memory to some kind of true database.
 Note that the unit tests are slightly fragile wrt the database, this would also need attention.
-* During the port we shifted the majority of strings into a "phrasebook", localization would also now be trivially possible.
+* During the port we shifted the majority of strings into a "phrasebook", localization to other languages would now also be trivially possible.
 * Because of the database structure the networking code is non-threaded, it handles each request in turn.
 It would be nice to see the networking improved, neither of us are experts in this area and we are pretty sure its not as robust as it could be :-)
-* It would be good to see the code extended to support the full command set (see above).
+* It would be good to see the code extended to support the full command set (see [Version](#Version) above).
 * Keep refactoring the code to make it more ruby like (we made some of it a little more object orientated, but held off a major re-write as this would defeat the point of the first release).

 If you wish to extend this then please maintain the high level of unit test coverage.
 We only request that the master branch progresses along the lines